ismaelbelghiti/Tigwi/Misc/API/Spec.md

      <Content xsi:type="NewObject" Id="312e2061-3a79-4f82-a53b-e77af1ff0e59" />
     </Answer>

-###Information

-* This is the only ressource that asks for your login and password.
-* You will receive :
+But if the login or the password were wrong, you will receive :

     <?xml version="1.0"?>
     <Answer xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">